Compare Data Centers & Prices in Georgia

 How soon can I deploy?

-For standard cabinet or rack deployments in available Georgia facilities, deployment can often occur within a few weeks.
-Larger, high-density, or custom suite deployments may require additional lead time for power, cooling, and network provisioning.
+Standard cabinet deployments can often move within weeks, while higher-density or more customized environments may need additional lead time for power, cooling, and network provisioning.